awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 ### Copy Snapshot \(`copySnapshot`\)<a name="copy-snapshot-complete"></a>

 The `copySnapshot` event is sent to your AWS account when an action to copy a snapshot completes\.
+However it is not saved, logged, or archived\.
 This event can have a result of either `succeeded` or `failed`\.

 **Event Data**
 The listing below is an example of a JSON object emitted by EBS after a successful `copySnapshot` event\.
 The value of `snapshot_id` is the ARN of the newly created snapshot\.
 In the `detail` section, the value of `source` is the ARN of the source snapshot\. `StartTime` and `EndTime` represent when the copy\-snapshot action started and ended\.